sbt/sbt-native-packager/src/sphinx/archetypes/java_app/index.rst

 Single start script with forwarders
 -----------------------------------

-Generates a single start script for the defined main class in ``mainClass in Compile`` and forwarding scripts for all other ``discoveredMainClasses in Compile``.
+Generates a single start script for the defined main class in ``Compile / mainClass`` and forwarding scripts for all other ``Compile / discoveredMainClasses``.
 The forwarder scripts call the defined start script and set the ``-main`` parameter to the concrete main class.

 The start script name uses the ``executableScriptName`` setting for its name.
 The forwarder scripts use a simplified